crybot/linformer/typst/main.typ

 machine translation task, while providing measurable efficiency gains over the former model, although they were limited by the decoder's bottleneck, which still required the use of the full attention matrix due to causality.

-Investigating encoder-only architectures adopting the Linformer attention mechanism showed significantly faster inference speeds over the vanilla Transformer model, particularly for longer sequences, suggesting that encoding tasks such as sentence classification might be a better benchmark for such models.
+Investigating encoder-only architectures adopting Linformer's attention mechanism showed significantly faster inference speeds over the vanilla Transformer model, especially for longer sequences, suggesting that encoding tasks such as sentence classification might be a better benchmark for such models.

 Encoder-decoder Transformers requiring causality masking could probably benefit more from other linearization approaches.